Abhiek187/ez-recipes-server/README.md

 ## Overview

 This is an API built using Express to fetch low-effort recipes from [spoonacular](https://spoonacular.com/food-api).
-These are recipes that can be made within an hour, uses common kitchen ingredients, and can produce multiple servings.
+These are recipes that can be made within an hour, use common kitchen ingredients, and can produce multiple servings.
 It's ideal for new chefs learning how to cook, or people with little free time who want to cook something tasty.
 This API is connected to the [web](https://github.com/Abhiek187/ez-recipes-web), [iOS](https://github.com/Abhiek187/ez-recipes-ios), and [Android](https://github.com/Abhiek187/ez-recipes-android) apps so anyone can view the recipes on any device.

 ## Features